cerminar/ntuple-analysis/README.md

 python analyzeNtuples.py -f cfg/hgctps.yaml -i cfg/datasets/ntp_v81.yaml -c tps -s doubleele_flat1to100_PU200 -n 1000 -d 0
 ```

-### How does the analyzeNtuples.py work?
+### How does analyzeNtuples.py work?

 Data are read in `collections` of objects corresponding to an `array` and are
-processed by `plotters` which creates set of histograms for different `selections` of the data `collections`.
+processed by `plotters`, which create sets of histograms for different `selections` of the data `collections`.

 ### Configuration files for the analyzeNtuples.py script

-The configuration is handled by 2 YAML files.
+The configuration is handled by two YAML files.

 The first YAML (e.g: ```hgctps.yaml```) file specifies:
    - output directories
    - versioning of the plots
-   - collections of samples, i.e. group of samples to be processed homogeneously: for each collection the list of plotters (see below) to be run is provided.
+   - collections of samples, i.e., groups of samples to be processed homogeneously:
+     - for each collection, the list of plotters (see below) to be run is provided.

-The second YAML files (e.g ```ntp_v81.yaml```) provides:
+The second YAML file (e.g., ```ntp_v81.yaml```) provides:
    - details of the input samples (location of the ntuple files)

-Example of the YAML configuration files can be found:
+An example of the YAML configuration files can be found here:
  - [cfg/egplots.yaml](cfg/egplots.yaml)
  - [cfg/datasets/ntp_v92.yaml](cfg/datasets/ntp_v92.yaml)

 ## Submitting to the batch system

-Note that the script ```analyzeNtuples.py``` can be used to submit the jobs to the HTCondor batch system invoking the `-b` option.
+Note that the script ```analyzeNtuples.py``` can be used to submit the jobs to the HTCondor batch system ,invoking the `-b` option.
-A dag configuration is created and you can actually submit it following the script output.
+A dag configuration is created, and you can actually submit it following the script output.

-### Note about HADD job.
+### Note about the HADD job.

-For each sample injected in the batch system a DAG is created.
-The DAG will submitt an `hadd` command once all the jobs will succeed.
-However, if you don't want to wait (or you don't care) you can submit also a condor job that will run hadd periodically thus reducing dramatically the latency.
+For each sample injected into the batch system, a DAG is created.
+The DAG will submit a hadd command once all the jobs succeed.
+However, if you don't want to wait (or don't care), you can also submit a condor job that will run periodically, thus dramatically reducing the latency.
 For example:

 ```condor_submit batch_single_empart_guns_tracks_v77/ele_flat2to100_PU0/batch_harvest.sub```